Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_data_governance/tb_zts_data_governance.md

 ```

 ### Step 5 - Testing our Row Access Policy in a Non-Privileged Role
 With everything in place, we can begin to test that our Row Access Policy is operating as expected.
-Please now kick off the next two queries which set our `tasty_test_role` Role context and query the `customer_loyalty` table to return a list of our Customer Loyalty members including a calculated `age` column that leverages [DATEDIFF](https://docs.snowflake.com/en/sql-reference/functions/datediff) and [CURRENT_DATE](https://docs.snowflake.com/en/sql-reference/functions/current_date) functions.
+Please now kick off the next two queries which set our `tasty_test_role` Role context and query the `customer_loyalty` table to return a list of our Customer Loyalty members including a calculated `age` Column that leverages [DATEDIFF](https://docs.snowflake.com/en/sql-reference/functions/datediff) and [CURRENT_DATE](https://docs.snowflake.com/en/sql-reference/functions/current_date) functions.

 ```
 USE ROLE tasty_test_role;